 Purchases of oil or natural gas from Iran do not constitute violations of ISA, because ISA sanctions investment in Iran's energy sector and (following enactment of P.L.
 111-195) sales to Iran of gasoline or gasoline-related services or equipment.
 Some of the deals listed in the chart later in this report involve combinations of investment and purchase.
-Nor does ISA sanction sales to Iran of equipment that Iran could use to explore or extract its own oil or gas resources.
+Nor does ISA sanction sales to Iran of equipment that Iran could use to explore or extract its own oil or gas resources, unless such sales are structured as investments, under the definition of that term provided in ISA.
 For example, selling Iran an oil or gas drill rig or motors or other gear that Iran will use to drill for oil or gas would not appear to be sanctionable.
-However, as a result of enactment of P.L.
+On the other hand, because of CISADA, sales of more advanced equipment, which are sometimes structured to provide ongoing profits or royalties to fund the equipment, could potentially be sanctionable.
+In addition, as a result of enactment of P.L.
 111-195, sanctionable activity includes sales of equipment to Iran to enhance or expand its oil refineries, or equipment with which Iran could import gasoline (such as tankers), and of equipment that Iran could use to construct an energy pipeline.